att-innovate/netQuil/_sources/demos/middle-man.rst.txt

 numerous classical bits using bell state pairs.
 However, in this protocol, there is an intruder agent, Eve, who attempts to interecept and measure the information.
 Despite successfully intercepting Alice and Bob's message, due to Eve not sharing a bell state pair with Alice, Eve only measures random noise.
-Moreover, Bob's is able to detect an intruder has intercepted the message.
+Moreover, Bob is able to detect if an intruder has intercepted the message.

 Protocol
 =========================================================